-POSITION IN BRIEF: Support election methods at each level of government that encourage participation, are verifiable and auditable and enhance representation for all voters.
+POSITION IN BRIEF: Support electoral systems at each level of government that encourage participation, are verifiable and auditable and enhance representation for all voters.

-The League of Women Voters of California promotes an open governmental system that is representative, accountable and responsive.
-We encourage election methods that provide the broadest voter representation possible, have a positive effect on voter participation, and are expressive of voter choices.
+LWVC promotes an open governmental system that is representative, accountable and responsive.
+We encourage electoral methods that provide the broadest voter representation possible.

-Whether for single or multiple winner contests, the League supports election methods that:
+Whether for single or multiple winner contests, the League supports electoral methods that:

-- a.
-Encourage voter participation and voter engagement - b.
-Encourage those with minority opinions to participate, including under-represented communities - c.
-Are verifiable and auditable - d.
-Promote access to voting - e.
-Promote competitive elections - f.
-Maximize effective votes/minimize "wasted" votes - g.
-Promote sincere voting over strategic voting - h.
-Discourage negative campaigning
+- Encourage voter participation and voter engagement - Encourage those with minority opinions to participate, including under-represented communities - Are verifiable and auditable - Promote access to voting - Maximize effective votes/minimize "wasted" votes - Promote sincere voting over strategic voting - Require the winner to receive a majority of the votes for executive and single seat offices